phonedotcom/events-integration-doc/README.md

 # Phone.com events v.
 2 integration guide

-Phone.com provides support for webhooks (HTTPS callbacks) for different [events](./docs/events-format.md) associated with Phone.com accounts.
+Phone.com provides support for webhooks (HTTPS callbacks) and some other types of integration for different [events](./docs/events-format.md) associated with Phone.com accounts.

 ## Getting started